-Non-controlling interests are recognized to reflect the portion of their equity that is not attributable, directly or indirectly, to the Company as the controlling shareholder.
-For the Company's consolidated subsidiaries, non-controlling interests are a minority shareholder's 49% ownership interest in Sichuan Huayou Huitong New Material Co., Ltd.("Huayou Huitong") and Sichuan Leishen Hongzhuo Energy Development Co., Ltd.("Sichuan Leishen Hongzhuo").
+Non-controlling interests are recognized to reflect the portion of subsidiary's equity that is not attributable, directly or indirectly, to the Company as the controlling shareholder.
+For the Company's consolidated subsidiaries, non-controlling interests are a minority shareholder's 49% ownership interest in Huayou Huitong and Sichuan Leishen Hongzhuo.